← Back to index

 8. Path Forward

-These reforms should be pursued in parallel with, not instead of, policy reforms such as including jet fuel in California's Cap at the Rack program, equalizing RIN equivalence values, and strengthening federal SAF production incentives.
+In parallel, policy reforms should address the incentive asymmetry: including jet fuel in California's Cap at the Rack, equalizing RIN equivalence values, and strengthening production credits.
 But the specification itself is the foundation on which all policy incentives rest — and it is currently structured in a way that makes SAF unnecessarily expensive to produce, qualify, and distribute.

 References